TheUnixDemon/Sokoban/TheUnixDaemon/MapMakerInfo.md

-# How to Create a Map.
+# How to Create a Map

 If you want to make a map you have to create a text file with the suffix `.map`.